go-imports-organizer/gio/README.md

 #### MatchType
 A string, valid values are `[name, path]`.

-Lets `gio` know whether to match agains the files `name` or the files `path` relative to the modules root directory _(where the go.mod file is located)_.
+Lets `goio` know whether to match agains the files `name` or the files `path` relative to the modules root directory _(where the go.mod file is located)_.

 ### Groups
 An array of Group definitions

-Each group definition is a rule that tells `gio` how you would like the `imports` in your Go files organized.
+Each group definition is a rule that tells `goio` how you would like the `imports` in your Go files organized.
 Each definition represents a block of import statements, describing the order in which that block should be displayed and how to identify the items that it should contain.

 #### Description
 A string, valid values are any valid string value